MicrosoftDocs/sql-docs/docs/analysis-services/tutorial-tabular-1400/as-adventure-works-tutorial.md

 To complete this tutorial, you need:

--   An Azure Analysis Services server.
+-   An Azure Analysis Services server or an on-premises SQL Server 2017 Analysis Services server in Tabular mode.
 Sign up for a free [Azure Analysis Services trial](https://azure.microsoft.com/services/analysis-services/) and [create a server](https://docs.microsoft.com/azure/analysis-services/analysis-services-create-server).
+Or, download a free [SQL Server 2017 Developer Edition](https://www.microsoft.com/sql-server/sql-server-downloads).

 -   An [Azure SQL Data Warehouse](https://docs.microsoft.com/azure/sql-data-warehouse/create-data-warehouse-portal) with the **sample AdventureWorksDW database**, or an on-premises SQL Server Data Warehouse with an [AdventureWorksDW sample database](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks).
+When installing an AdventureWorksDW database to an on-premises SQL Server Data Warehouse, use the sample datbase version that corresponds with your server version.

     **Important:** If you install the sample database to an on-premises SQL Server Data Warehouse, and deploy your model to an Azure Analysis Services server, an [On-premises data gateway](https://docs.microsoft.com/azure/analysis-services/analysis-services-gateway) is required.